e-reznik/e-reznik/README.md

 ## Hi!
-My name is Evgenij Reznik.
-I'm a software developer from Hannover, Germany.
+My name is Evgenij Reznik. <br /> I'm a software developer from Hannover, Germany.

 ### For those interested in statistics (like me):